CurtisVermeeren/gorilla-sessions-tutorial/README.md

 Without the code you will not be authenticated in the session and redirected away from the secret message.

 ## Running the project
+Run `go get` to download the gorilla packages needed.
 From either of the two implementation directories using `go run .` to start the server.

 Navigate to `localhost:8080` to view the project in your browser.